hashicorp/packer/website/source/partials/builders/_virtualbox-ssh-key-pair.html.md

 ### SSH key pair automation

-The VirtualBox builders can inject the current SSH key pair's public key into the template using the following variables:
+The VirtualBox builders can inject the current SSH key pair's public key into the template using the following variable:

--   `SSHPublicKey` (*VirtualBox builders only*) - The SSH public key as a line in OpenSSH authorized_keys format.
+-   `SSHPublicKey` (*VirtualBox builders only*) - This is the SSH public key as a line in OpenSSH authorized_keys format.
--   `EncodedSSHPublicKey` (*VirtualBox builders only*) - The same as `SSHPublicKey`, except it is URL encoded for usage in places like the kernel command line.

 When a private key is provided using `ssh_private_key_file`, the key's corresponding public key can be accessed using the above variables.